hankbao/libreboot/docs/future/index.md

 64MB):\
 phcoder: No. Hardware default is 8 MiB.
 When I wanted to make it configurable, I saw that docs mention only one other alternative: 1MiB.
-Later isn\'t event enough for 1024x768 at 24bpp without any acceleration or double buffering.
-It\'s possible that there are undocumented values.
+Later isn't event enough for 1024x768 at 24bpp without any acceleration or double buffering.
+It's possible that there are undocumented values.
 Which options do you have in vendor BIOS?
 How to find out how much vram you have:\
 phcoder: TOM - BSM\